Charcoal00/Project-1/README.md

 To view preview the website, visit the link below:
 Click here: [Weather app](https://weathercheck-11.netlify.app/).

-Don't forget to follow me and give the repo a star.
+Don't forget to follow me😊 and give the repo a star🌟.